 What Street Photography Release Forms Do I Need?

-As photo blogs like Humans of New York become more popular, a slew of photographers hit the streets and took shots of ordinary people in public places.
-The good news is that taking photos of people in public is much regulated since privacy cannot be guaranteed to anyone in a public space, and there are special considerations in place for taking photos in these spaces.
+As photo blogs like Humans of New York became more popular, a slew of photographers hit the streets and took shots of ordinary people in public places.
+The beauty of street photography is that privacy cannot be guaranteed to anyone in a public space, and there are special considerations in place for taking photos in these spaces.

-If you took a fantastic street photo and believed you can potentially make money from it, get a release signed.
-However, the photographer cannot sell a picture for commercial purposes without a model release, even if it's street photography.
+If you took a fantastic street photo and believe you can potentially make money from it, you will need a model release signed.
+A photographer cannot sell a picture for commercial purposes without a model release, even if it's street photography.

-If you photographed a group of people in a public setting, this form needs to be signed by the individuals who are identifiable in the picture.
-Said individuals can be identifiable due to their appearance, dress, tattoos, or other distinguishing features, and they can argue any number of features in court.
+If you photographed a group of people in a public setting, this form needs to be signed by the identifiable individuals in the picture.
+An identifiable person can be identified due to their appearance, dress, tattoos, or other distinguishing features, and they can argue any number of features in court.

-Moreover, private events happening in public view (e.g., weddings, funerals, birthday parties) have an implied right to privacy, so you may not take photographs without permission.
+Moreover, private events happening in public view (for example, weddings, funerals, and birthday parties) have an implied right to privacy, so you may not take photographs without permission.

-Now you have a better understanding of how to draft the various contracts between you and your subjects, we can look at the admin requirements for a model release form:
+Now you have a better understanding of how to draft the various contracts between you and your subjects.
+We can look at the admin requirements for a model release form:

 If you plan a big shoot in your studio, ensure your models sign the release forms before they even go into make-up.
 If a model refuses to sign after a shoot, you've lost all of your work.
 You will have to present a signed form when you want to use or sell the images, so there is no way of working around it.
 Some individuals may not be comfortable signing a release.

-It's also a good idea to have a few copies on hand at all times in case someone needs to start over or if you run into an impromptu opportunity for a shoot.
+It's also a good idea to have a few free model release copies on hand at all times in case someone needs to start over or if you run into an impromptu opportunity for a shoot.

-Every new photoshoot requires a new release form, even if you are photographing the same models.
+Every new photo shoot requires a new release form, even if you are repeatedly photographing the same models.
 (Yes, it may be annoying, but it prevents future issues.)
-It's common to reshoot the same subjects, but each project requires new paperwork.
+It's common to reshoot the same subjects, but each project will require new paperwork.

 Storing Your Forms

 You probably don't want to spend too much time or energy worrying about legalities and paperwork as a creative.
 But the consequences of violating copyright can include expensive lawsuits and reputational damage.
-To avoid this, make sure you cover all your bases by using correct photo release forms to avoid this.In fact, these release forms should become a part of your routine so you can focus on what matters most: growing your portfolio and business.
+Make sure you cover all your bases by using correct photo release forms to avoid this.In fact, these release forms should become a part of your routine so you can focus on what matters most: growing your portfolio and business.
 If you are in any doubt, you should seek legal advice.